unfoldingWord/translationCore/API_Doc.md

 The CheckStore only has one reserved field: *common*.
 Data placed in common will be available to all modules across all check types.
 This field is meant for data that is likely to be used by everything in the application, such as the biblical text being checked or the original Greek text.

-The API has the following functions for working with data in the checkstore:
+The API has the following functions for working with data in the Checkstore:

 #### `putDataInCheckStore(field, key, value)`
 As apparent by the name, this function will place *value* (any data type) into your namespace *field* tagged with the *key*.
 This data can be retrieved later with `getDataFromCheckStore()`.